halcy/mastodon_mod_tools/README.md

 Planned:
-* Bulma - the Broad Utility for Logging Moderation Activity, a tool for logging, archiving and autoclosing (if remote already banned the user)
+* Bulma - the Broad Utility for Logging Moderation Activity, a tool for logging, archiving and autoclosing (if remote already banned the user) reports
+* Possibly tooling to un-limit users that local users follow even if they're on limited instances
+* Possibly tooling to also list media-silence instances because mastodon doesn't anymore (?) and to automatically revise suspend lists (prune dead instances, set auto-expiry for temp "oh shit they're getting overran by spam" type silences)
 * Some tool to automatically update detection patterns based on what mods do with reports
 * Maybe an API to get input from trusted other servers?
+* Your idea here.
+Please tell me things you think would be useful to have.